Muts256/Email_Analysis_AI/ws1_Methodology.md

 - Recommended action (release, quarantine, block sender, escalate)

 *Why this matters:*

-A structured verdict ensures every analysis ends with a clear, actionable outcome — not just a list of observations.
+A structured verdict ensures every analysis ends with a clear, actionable outcome, not just a list of observations.